ruwen-you/Telling_Stories_with_Data/Assignment 3 & 4.md

 ## Original Data Visualization - Where New Cases are decreasing Most (Metro Areas)

 <img src="Original Data Vis.png">
+If the image is broken, please try this link to view https://imgur.com/8Cfux5g

 Source: New York Times database of reports from state and local health agencies and hospitals